Pettersson-dev/Pettersson-dev.github.io/index.md

 If you’re short on time, start with the curated reading path below.

 ---
+Architecture is not a document.
+It is a capability that enables continuous change.

 ## Start Here – Architecture as Continuous Change